andyGallagher/reversible-audio-buffer-source-node/README.md

     await new Promise((resolve) => setTimeout(resolve, 3_000));

     // Playback in reverse.
-    // You should hear the three seconds or so played backwards. reversibleAudioBufferSourceNode.playbackRate(-1);
+    // You should hear the last three seconds (or so) played backwards. reversibleAudioBufferSourceNode.playbackRate(-1);
 })();
 ```